SakinduD/food-ordering-system/README.md

 ## API Endpoints
 - All API requests should go through the API Gateway (`/api/...`)
-- See each service's `README.md` or `src/routes` for detailed endpoints
+- See each service's `src/routes` for detailed endpoints

 ---